keimochizuki/hsv/README.md

 one video stream and one audio stream.
 But there are movies that have selectable multiple audio streams.
 (Imagine a multilingual broadcasting program, for instance.)
-Since FFmpeg is really high-spec multimedia editor, it can take multiple input files and merge arbitrary combination of their streams into an output file.
+Since FFmpeg is a high-spec multimedia editor, it can take multiple input files and merge arbitrary combination of their streams into an output file.
-Thus the mapping between input and output is shown in this field.
+The mapping between these input and output streams is shown in this field.

 Having said that, however, `hsvClipAvi()` function basically just takes over the stream(s) of the input to the output.